Are You Going to Eat That?

 Several types of irresponsible fishing practices contribute to the threat against sustainable seafood.
 In order to meet consumer demands, the fishing industry sometimes uses techniques that are harmful to fisheries and marine ecosystems.
 However, conscientious seafood consumers can help to change this.
 Slight changes in seafood purchasing habits can make an enormous impact on the effort to curb losses in marine biodiversity and to increase seafood sustainability.

-- Watch the video The end of fish?, in which Brian Halweil, a senior researcher at the Worldwatch Institute, provides tips about responsible seafood consumption.
+- Watch the video The end of fish?, in which Brian Halweil, a senior researcher at the Worldwatch Institute [new], provides tips about responsible seafood consumption.

 Answer the following question to check your understanding of the information provided in the video.